2010 Ohio gubernatorial election

 The 2010 Ohio gubernatorial election took place on November 2, 2010.
-Incumbent Democratic Governor Ted Strickland ran for re-election to a second term as governor and was opposed by former U.S. Representative John Kasich; both Strickland and Kasich won their respective primaries uncontested.
-The race between the two major candidates was prolonged and brutal, with both candidates employing various campaign surrogates to bolster their campaigns.
+Incumbent Democratic Governor Ted Strickland ran for a second term and was opposed by former U.S. Representative John Kasich; both Strickland and Kasich won their respective primaries uncontested.
 Ultimately, Kasich defeated Strickland by a 2% margin.

 Strickland's defeat was widely attributed to the decline of Ohio's economy, as well as the loss of 400,000 jobs since the beginning of his term.
 The policies of the then-president Barack Obama proved to be a hot topic among voters, with Strickland voicing his support for the healthcare overhauls initiated by Obama's administration, contrary to Kasich, who opposed the policies.
-As of 2025, this is the last time the Ohio Governor's office changed partisan control, and the last Ohio gubernatorial election where the incumbent was defeated.
+Republicans have held Ohio's governorship since this election.